ceduth/ytdt-api/README.md

 `ytdt-api` exposes the core functionality of the YouTube Data Tools. as a python library, a webservice, and several utility scripts.

-YouTube Data Tools: ML experimentation toolkit on YouTube data.
+*YouTube Data Tools*: ML experimentation toolkit for YouTube data.
 Easily extract YouTube data, gather video statistics, explore API data, and gain novel audience insights.

 ## Caveats